cmswalker/npm-profile-aggregator/README.md

 # my-npm-profile :hatched_chick:
 NPM Profile Aggregator

-Node and Browser Compatible, use it anywhere
+Node and Browser Compatible, use it anywhere.

+Want to test it out?
+Attach it to the window by using this [script](https://raw.githubusercontent.com/cmswalker/my-npm-profile/master/myNpmProfile.js)

 ```
 npm install my-npm-profile --save